OFFICER TRAINING

 Can I go back home to see friends and family?

-Travel home is regularly allowed over weekends, dependent on what stage you are at in the course and how you are performing.
+Travel home is regularly allowed over weekends, dependent on what stage you are at in the course and how you’re performing.

 Can I smoke / drink alcohol?

-In the RAF we encourage a healthy lifestyle, if you do smoke you can do in designated areas adjacent to the accommodation.
-Drinking is allowed with some restrictions based on the training schedule, direction will be given daily on if bar use is permitted.
+We encourage a healthy lifestyle.
+If you do smoke you can do so in designated areas adjacent to the accommodation.
+Drinking is allowed, with some restrictions based on the training schedule.
+Direction will be given daily about whether bar use is permitted.

 Can I have a relationship?

-We advise officers to focus their time on training, however we will not stop relationships forming and support those with families.
+We advise cadets to focus their time on training however we will not stop relationships forming and support those with families.

 Am I allowed my phone?